waikereru/waikereru.github.io/_pages/booking.md

 ## 1769 Garden – Our Shared History through Flora & Fauna

-Explores the impact and management of introduced mammalian predators in Tairāwhiti and across Aotearoa.

 **The Big IDEAS**
-- To study flora/fauna from a micro level (from the moth's perspective) and understand the Flora and Fauna's place in the eco system.
+- To study flora/fauna from a micro level (from the moth's perspective) and understand the Flora and Fauna's place in the ecosystem.
 - To make a personal connection to prime for behaviour change
 - To promote awareness of local nature, ecology and heritage
 - To increase awareness of and connection to the natural world